Adobe-Marketing-Cloud/Summit2018/Excercise_Files/LESSON08/LESSON08-applications.md

 ===========

 ## Objective
-In this lesson, we will learn how to leverage applications within a player.
+In this lesson, we will learn how to leverage applications within a player by creating the application, applying the application within an Application Channel & finally scheduling your application channel within your Location.

 ## Tasks